flowdock/hubot-flowdock/README.md

 # A [Hubot](https://github.com/github/hubot) adapter for [Flowdock](https://www.flowdock.com)

-[Flowdock](https://www.flowdock.com/) is a web based collabration and chat app.
+[Flowdock](https://www.flowdock.com/) is a web based collaboration and chat app.
 It integrates nicely with GitHub, Rally, Pivotal Tracker, Twitter, JIRA, Confluence, most CI systems and even email.
+Read about [how to do ChatOps with Hubot](http://blog.flowdock.com/2014/11/11/chatops-devops-with-hubot/).

 You should report any issues or submit any pull requests to the [Flowdock adapter](https://github.com/flowdock/hubot-flowdock) repository.